Covid-19: Holohan notes ‘downward trend’ as 322 cases and five deaths reported

 The positivity rate for tests carried out also continues to improve, down to 4.8 per cent today from a high of 7.3 per cent on October 20th.
 File photograph: The Irish Times.

-Chief medical officer Dr Tony Holohan said that due to the efforts of people across the State “we are seeing improvements with Covid-19”.
+Dr Holohan said “improvements with Covid-19” were being seen thanks to the efforts of people across Ireland but maintaining the downward trend was “the most crucial thing”.

-The latest figures show that the average case numbers have risen for the first time in over two weeks.
-The five-day moving average was 670.8 cases per day last Sunday, slightly up from the 653.4 recorded the day before.
-This was the first increase in the five-day moving average since it peaked at 1,204.2 cases on October 18th.
+Hospital and ICU trends are improving.
+The number of hospitalised patients, at 297, is down from a high of 354 just over a week ago.

+The 42 virus patients in intensive care on Tuesday is two down two on the previous day’s figure.

-The positivity rate for tests carried out also continues to improve, down to 4.8 per cent today from a high of 7.3 per cent on October 20th.
+The positivity rate of tests also continues to improve, down to 4.8 on Tuesday from a high of 7.3 per cent on October 20th.
 Some 11,067 tests were completed in the past 24 hours, and 88,143 in the past week, according to the Department of Health.

+However, the proportion of cases linked to community transmission has risen to 31 per cent, from a low of 27 per cent in mid-October.
+This indicates there are more cases in the community whose origin is unknown.

+Ireland has the 11th lowest incidence of Covid-19, and the 10th lowest death rate from the disease, out of 31 countries monitored by the European Centre of Disease Control, latest figures show.

 Earlier, infectious diseases consultant Dr Paddy Mallon criticised the lack of policies directed at maintaining progress in suppressing Covid-19.